 Do dogs like long walks?
-There are large amounts of conflicting information available; every website and dog owner seems to have a different opinion on the matter.
+There are large amount of conflicting information available; every website and dog owner seems to have a different opinion on the matter.

 Many owners acquire dogs envisioning themselves taking long strolls across valleys and over mountains, but there are a few important considerations owners need to think about before taking their dog on that ten-mile hike!